 Wild blueberries are a super-fruit with intense flavor and twice the antioxidants as regular blueberries!
 When these blueberries are frozen at their peak they are at their freshest with the deepest color that just can’t even compare to any other berries.
 Wild blueberries are smaller than most blueberries but because of that you get more berries per pound!
 I love the fact they are frozen because then I can store them and use them whenever I need without worrying about spoilage.

 The best part of choosing frozen is that they are available year round, no having to hunt for them during berry season only.
 Also, no thawing is required to make this recipe which is perfect if you are a busy mom like me and don’t often plan too much ahead for breakfast.
 You will find more great recipes on their Pinterest page too!

-Nutrition info is based upon using Udi’s whole wheat dinner rolls.
+Nutrition info is based upon using Udi’s gluten free dinner rolls.

 - Serves: 6